-Protestantism and Anglicanism are each branches of the Christian faith that have roots in Europe.
-Protestantism and Anglicanism have similarities and differences with each other as well as other historic branches of Christianity like Roman Catholicism.
+Protestantism and Anglicanism are branches of the Christian faith that have roots in Europe.
+Protestantism and Anglicanism have similarities and differences with each other as well as other historical branches of Christianity like Roman Catholicism.

 Protestantism and Anglicanism: Similarities and Differences